 Conducting contingency, business continuity and scenario planning.

-How to build and maintaining a change agenda.
+How to build and maintain a change agenda.

 How to ensure organisational and personal survival……..Including yours!